Lincoln Water Quality at a Glance

 Lincoln Water System complies with all federal and state regulations for lead and copper in drinking water:

-Homes built before 1986 have a higher likelihood of containing lead solder or components in internal plumbing, which is why testing may be recommended for concerned residents in older properties.
+Homes built before 1988 are more likely to have lead components in internal plumbing, which is why testing is particularly recommended for concerned residents in older properties.

 Are there water restrictions in Lincoln?